Havrl/olympics-demo/README.md

     If you see this error: Warning: there's no selenium server jar at the specified location, you may need to change the selenium-server-standalone jar version in config/spec-e2e.js to the actual you see in /node_modules/protractor/selenium/selenium-server-standalone-2.44.0.

+# Separate node express server is available
+The app can be used with a separate express server.
+It is located in the `server` folder, which is copied into the production build and can be run on port 8888 by default.